Adjara: Independent Georgia

 After the end of Georgia's civil war, Abashidze reached agreement with the Georgian president Eduard Shevardnadze to stay in power.
 Shevardnadze, who had yet to cement his power in Georgia, ignored Abashidze's authoritarian rule and even appreciated that it brought stability to the region.
 The central government in Tbilisi had very little say in what went on in Adjara.
 Elections in Adjara were not free and fair, Abashidze controlled the media and captured customs revenue for his personal enrichment.
 Abashidze instituted border control with the rest of Georgia and created armed paramilitaries.
 However, he asserted that Adjara wasn't separatist.
-Adjara is the only autonomous region in the Southern Caucasus which has not been involved in the secessionist conflict with the central government since the dissolution of the Soviet Union.
-While Adjarians, a subgroup of ethnic Georgians, adopted Islam during the centuries of Ottoman imperial rule over Adjara, which differentiated them from the rest of Georgian subethnicities who adhere to Orthodox Christianity, Adjarians at the same time retained many cultural similarities with Christian Georgians and never developed a separate "Adjarian identity", remaining accepted within the definition of Georgian nation.
-This provided insufficient base for a strong nationalist or excessively regionalist movement in Adjara.
-Moreover, a considerable power and resources allowed Abashidze to politically and financially establish a national political role throughout whole Georgia, and the Union for the Revival took part in the nationwide Georgian elections.
+Adjara is the only autonomous region in the Southern Caucasus that has not been involved in a secessionist conflict with the central government since the dissolution of the Soviet Union.
+Although Adjarians, a subgroup of ethnic Georgians, adopted Islam during centuries of Ottoman rule over Adjara, distinguishing them from other Georgian subgroups that predominantly adhere to Orthodox Christianity, they retained many cultural similarities with Christian Georgians and did not develop a separate "Adjarian identity", remaining within the broader Georgian national identity.
+This provided an insufficient basis for a strong nationalist or excessively regionalist movement in Adjara.
+Moreover, his considerable power and resources enabled Abashidze to establish a political and financial base extending throughout Georgia, while his Union for the Revival party participated in nationwide elections.

 Abashidze's regime survived on receiving funds from the customs control in Sarpi at Georgia–Turkey border, contraband of cigarettes and allegedly also weapons and narcotics, an oil refinery in Batumi and selling of ships stationed in Adjara without Georgian government's approval.
 Even though Shevardnadze often complained about Abashidze's aggressive autonomous strategy, they had good relationships and supported each other when they needed public support.
-Initially Abashidze's Democratic Union for Revival and Shevardnadze's Union of Citizens of Georgia worked together in Georgian Parliament and Adjarian Supreme Council following new elections in 1995–1996.
-However, a series of disputes with UCG in 1997 concerning limits of Abashidze's power in Adjara and defections of his party deputies to UCG led Abashidze to view the UCG and especially its 'reformists' faction with suspicions and he withdrew into opposition, establishing a powerful anti-CUG bloc which took part in the 1999 Georgian parliamentary election and garnered around 25 per cent of the vote.
+Initially, Abashidze's Democratic Union for Revival and Shevardnadze's Union of Citizens of Georgia cooperated in the Georgian Parliament and the Adjarian Supreme Council following the 1995–1996 elections.
+However, a series of disputes with the UCG in 1997 over the limits of Abashidze's authority in Adjara, along with defections of his party's deputies to the UCG, led him to become increasingly suspicious of the UCG, particularly its "reformist" faction.
+He subsequently withdrew into opposition and established a powerful anti-UCG bloc, which contested the 1999 Georgian parliamentary election and won around 25% of the vote.